Zeta Functions and Bernoulli Numbers: Infinite Sums and Regularization

 Damped oscillation of the sum 1 + 2 + 3 + ···

-Define the damped sum:
+Define the damped sum

 $$ H_n(x) = \sum_{k=1}^n k\,e^{-kx}\cos(kx). $$

 For finite n, as x → 0⁺, Hn(x) approaches 1 + 2 + … + n.
-However, in the limit n → ∞ and x → 0⁺, this sum converges to −1/12:
+However, if we first take the infinite sum and then let x approach 0⁺, the value becomes −1/12:

 $$ \lim_{x\to0^+}\sum_{k=1}^\infty k\,e^{-kx}\cos(kx) = -\frac{1}{12}. $$

-You can verify this limit numerically on Wolfram|Alpha:
+You can check this limit numerically on Wolfram|Alpha:

-For more details on this technique, see:
+For more details on this method, see:

 ζ(−3) = "1³ + 2³ + 3³ + ···" = 1/120